ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 the value is one of the results defined in [@!RFC8601] Section 2.7.2.
 The "dkim" result MUST contain a lower-case string where the value is one of the results defined in [@!RFC8601] Section 2.7.1.
-Both the "spf" and "dkim" results may optionally include a "human_readable" field meant for the report to convey more descriptive information back to the Domain Owner relating to evaluation failures.
+Both the "spf" and "dkim" results may optionally include a "human_result" element meant for the report to convey more descriptive information back to the Domain Owner relating to evaluation failures.
 There MAY exist an optional section for extensions.